marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

             )
 ```

 Sometimes you want to select a specific encryption algorithm when specifying a password programatically such as above.
-However, this is specified by:
+To do this:

  1) specify `noop` (plaintext) password encoding using curly braces and the encoding name `{noop}` or otherwise named encryption algorithm.
 In the background, Spring Security uses an [DelegatingPasswordEncoder]() to determine the proper encoder to use such as pbkdf2, scrypt, sha256, etc...
+Please do not use plaintext `{noop}` in production!

 ### Security in Reactive Streams

 With the usage of `@EnableReactiveMethodSecurity` in our main class, we gained the ability to annotate reactive streams with rules for authorization.
-This means we can use [@PreAuthorize]() to introspect the authenticated user for necessary credentials.
+This happens mainliy in the [ReactiveAuthorizationManager]() instances for specific use cases.
+Out of the box, we get the support for a variety of expressions with [@PreAuthorize]() to introspect the authenticated user for necessary credentials.
 There are a variety of built-in expressions that we can use.

-> **_CURRENTLY_**: For custom expressions, Spring Security supports return values of `boolean` and cannot be wrapped in deferred values such as a reactive `Publisher`.
-As such, the expressions must not block.

 Here are built-in expressions supported as defined in [SecurityExpressionOperations]() and described in [the Docs](https://docs.spring.io/spring-security/reference/servlet/authorization/expression-based.html):